For businesses without a storefront, local search can get tricky.

-Google wants to avoid a business appearing in search results if that business does not have a physical location in the city searched.
+Google wants to avoid businesses appearing in local search results if that business does not have a physical location in the city searched.
 They address this in the Google Places Quality Guidelines, where they disallow PO boxes and fake addresses.

 The only known exception to this guideline is a business with general service areas.
 In this instance, businesses are to create a listing under one physical location.
 They are then allowed to designate those service areas.
 However, listing the designated service areas may not be effective in those areas with heavy competition.

-In order to begin ranking in local search, we recommend the following:
+In order to begin ranking in local search, we recommend the following tips and tricks.

 1. Focus on Organic

-A great example of an organic search result is through Yelp.
-Though national sites like Yelp and other sorts can rank for endless local queries while you can focus on specific searches (ie., oil change Lee’s Summit).
+A great example of an organic local search result is Yelp.
+National sites like Yelp can rank for endless local search queries while you can focus on specific searches (ie., oil change Lee’s Summit).

 2. Avoid Using a Virtual Address

-In the past, someone might have advised you to list a virtual office space.
+In the past, someone might have advised you to list a virtual office space in order to rank in local search.
 Well, unless you are using your virtual space for legitimate business purposes, we strongly discourage this.

 This is a sticky situation for Google because it is difficult to tell if this is real or someone is trying to pull a fast one.
 While there’s a small chance of being able to get away with it and fudge a verification, the reward is certainly not worth the risk.
 I’d say getting delisted or suspended from Google search is marketing suicide.

 Easier said than done, right?
 If it’s worth gaining local and lifetime customers through local search, getting a real address will prove valuable.
 While this probably isn’t the most simple solution, it certainly is a viable one.
 This is best for those businesses targeting a specific city in a highly competitive industry.